edmund-lo/Conference_Planner/phase2/README.md

 For more detailed instructions, go to the [JavaFX Setup](https://openjfx.io/openjfx-docs/#install-javafx "JavaFX Getting Started") and clicking the `JavaFX and IntelliJ -> Non-modular from IDE` link.

-### Data Persistence
-Remember to fully log out of the program after you are done using it.
-Do not stop or exit the program while it is still running, as it will cause issues with saving and information persistence.
-If you come across an unexplainable exception (most commonly null-pointer), the quickest way to fix this is to clear all the data from the *.ser* files and start over.